The Brenden-Colson Center's research mission focuses on three three distinct, but complementary areas:

 Atlas is just one way Brenden-Colson Center researchers collaborate to share their findings and insights.
 The Center also funds collaborative projects among its researchers, who are based in many different departments of OHSU and have a wide range of expertise.
 And we support early-stage investigators or those moving their research into the pancreas area with training fellowships for a career in research related to hereditary, inflammatory or malignant pancreatic disease.
 The BCCPC also offers competitive travel awards to allow researchers to present their work and learn from others at national and international research conferences.

 Our Center also has developed many important partnerships outside of our own university, with scholars and companies all over the world.
-Our work with the Swedish company Immunovia has led to an international clinical trial to validate a potential blood biopsy test for pancreatic cancer.
+For example, our work with the Swedish company Immunovia has led to an international clinical trial to validate a potential blood biopsy test for pancreatic cancer.